 Conclusion

-There are more than a million things and variables to test in marketing, so much more for email marketing best practices.
+There are more than a million variables to test in marketing, and even more for email marketing best practices.

 You must keep experimenting, testing, and discovering new ways to improve things.
 This is how you can evolve and stay ahead of the competition, especially in today’s fast-changing technology world.

-What worked today might not work anymore or, as expected, tomorrow.
+What worked today might not work tomorrow—or, as expected, it might not work at all.
 Some marketing tactics were once the rage but no longer hold value today.

-You must keep updating your industry knowledge and try new things.
+You must keep up to date with industry knowledge and try new things.

-Email marketing is as old as the internet, yet it remains a critical aspect of digital marketing and communication even as many marketing and communication channels emerge.
+Email marketing is as old as the internet, yet it remains a critical aspect of digital marketing and communication, even as many channels emerge.

 If you’re not doing email marketing, you’re missing many opportunities and leaving money on the table.